-During the three months ended March 31, 2021, the Company completed an acquisition for an estimated net purchase price of approximately \$10 million which was comprised of cash consideration of \$6 million (net of cash acquired) and contingent consideration of \$4 million if certain financial thresholds are achieved following the closing of the transaction.
-The acquisition expanded the Company's offering to provide engineering and construction services in the U.S. The Company completed its preliminarily valuations as of the acquisition date of the acquired net assets and recognized \$7 million goodwill and \$2 million intangible assets in the U.S. segment, which are subject to change.
-If additional information is obtained about these assets and liabilities within the measurement period (not to exceed one year from the date of acquisition), the Company will refine its estimate of fair value to allocate the purchase price more accurately.
-The goodwill recognized is not deductible for income tax purposes.
-The intangible assets were included in other assets in the consolidated balance sheets.
+In 2021, the Company performed its preliminary valuations as of the applicable acquisition dates of the acquired net assets and recognized estimated goodwill of \$66 million and intangible assets of \$11 million in the U.S. segment, which are subject to change.
+If additional information is obtained about these assets and liabilities within the measurement period (not to exceed one year from the date of acquisition), through physical asset inspections and learning more about the newly acquired businesses, the Company will refine its estimate of fair value to allocate the purchase price more accurately.